 Under the direction of the LEA, state and federal guidelines, this individual will lead internal and external stakeholder groups in the development and implementation of the Transformational Model identified in School Improvement Grant 1003G at the high school level.
-The individual will be a change agent, responsible for ensuring that the school establishes appropriate measureable targets, identifies solutions, and implements agreed upon solutions with fidelity.
+The individual will be a change agent, responsible for ensuring that the school establishes appropriate measurable targets, identifies solutions, and implements agreed upon solutions with fidelity.
 A process for utilizing leading and lagging indicators will be used for monitoring success of implementation.
 This principal will participate in and oversee a performance-based salary structure for school personnel.

+I the same of the

-REPORTS TO:
+REPORTS TO: School/Department:

-Assistant Superintendent-School Administration
+Assistant Superintendent-School Administration Multiple Locations

-School/Department:

-Multiple Locations